raphaelzaneti/Night-App/README.md

 ### What problem does it solve?
 When we use an dark mode text editor, we save energy (https://www.forbes.com/sites/jvchamary/2021/07/31/phone-battery-life-dark-mode/) and reduces the exposal of worker's eye to blue light, which is harmful to the health (https://www.healthline.com/health/is-dark-mode-better-for-your-eyes#benefits-of-dark-mode).

+Update: right now the problem is already solved.

 ### What did I learn?
 Right now, the 'inovation' on my projects is the use of styled components.

 ### Future plans
-The project is still on beginning, so I have a lot of work to do!
+As the problem is solved, I intend to create some features that Quill does not provide nowadays.